HSAFoundation/HSA-Runtime-AMD/README.md

-## The HSA-Runtime- AMD Project has been supercedded by ROCm - GDB Source Project located at https://github.com/RadeonOpenCompute/ROCR-Runtime
+## The HSA-Runtime- AMD Project has been supercedded by ROCR-Runtime Project located at https://github.com/RadeonOpenCompute/ROCR-Runtime

 ### AMD Heterogeneous System Architecture HSA - HSA Runtime release for AMD Kaveri & Carrizo APUs